SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

   - This directory contains the best YOLOv8 model, `best.pt`, obtained after training on a custom dataset.

 - **Documentation:**
-  - This directory holds documentation specific to Task 2, providing insights from data collection to model testing.
+  - This directory holds documentation for Task 2, covering introduction, requirements and analysis, proposed method and workflow, implementation, conclusion and future enhancements, and references.

 - **Input:**
   - Input directory for storing relevant input data, including images and videos used in Task 1 and Task 2.